 The most important part of a desktop distro is the desktop environment it uses.
 The look, feel, and usability of the OS itself depends on the desktop environment.

 Both Linux Mint and Ubuntu have different releases/flavors/desktop environments to choose from.
 By default, Ubuntu (16.04, 17.04) comes with Unity, which is a desktop environment specifically created and designed for Ubuntu.
-Starting from 17.10 and onwards, Ubuntu will ship with GNOME by default.
+Starting from 17.10 and onwards, Ubuntu ships with GNOME by default.
 As for Linux Mint, there is no “default”, but a choice of different desktop environments to begin with, the most popular being Cinnamon.

 You can install any desktop environment you want to use on both distros, but Ubuntu has more options for environments that work out of the box and come pre-installed depending on the Ubuntu release you choose.
-Some Ubuntu releases include Lubuntu (LXLE), Xubuntu (Xfce), Ubuntu GNOME, Ubuntu Budgie, Ubuntu MATE…
+Some Ubuntu releases include Lubuntu (LXLE), Xubuntu (Xfce), Ubuntu Budgie, Ubuntu MATE…

 We mentioned some of the desktop environments you can use on both distros in our comparison table above.